John Newcombe

 John David Newcombe AO OBE (born 23 May 1944) is an Australian former professional tennis player.
 He was ranked as the world No. 1 in both men's singles and men's doubles.
 Newcombe won a combined 26 major titles: seven in singles, a former record 17 in men's doubles, and two in mixed doubles.
 He also contributed to five Davis Cup titles for Australia during an age when the Davis Cup was deemed as significant as the majors.
-Tennis magazine rated him the 10th best male player of the period 1965–2005.

 Career

 Amateur

 Newcombe played several sports as a boy before devoting himself to tennis.
 Newcombe's powerful serve and volley was the backbone of his attacking game.
 He frequently came up with a second-serve ace.
 He was the Australian junior champion from 1961 to 1963 and was a member of Australia's Davis Cup winning team in 1964.

 In singles, Newcombe entered the Australian Championships in January 1960 aged 15 years and 8 months and lost in the first round to Bob Mark.
 He was younger than three other 15 year old entrants: Vivian McGrath in 1932 (who was about to turn 16), Dinny Pails (15 years and 10 months) in 1937 and Lleyton Hewitt (15 years and 10 months) in 1997.
 Newcombe's first Grand Slam singles final was at the US championships in 1966 when he lost in four sets to Fred Stolle (both players were unseeded).

 Newcombe's first Grand Slam singles title came at Wimbledon 1967, when he lost five games in beating Wilhelm Bungert in the final.
 At the 1967 U.S. Championships, he beat Clark Graebner in straight sets in the final.
 Newcombe was the top ranked amateur in the world in 1967 according to Lance Tingay, World Tennis and an Ulrich Kaiser panel of 13 experts and was the first recipient of the Martini and Rossi award after finishing top of their points system in 1967.